 The Yankees sign free-agent Al Holland.
 The well traveled reliever saved five games for three different teams last season.

-An arbitration panel rules his favor of 27-year old Anibal Sanchez (8-9, 3.67) awarding the Marlin right-hander with a record-breaking $8 million salary for this season.
+An arbitration panel rules in favor of 27-year old Anibal Sanchez (8-9, 3.67), awarding the Marlin right-hander with a record-breaking $8 million salary for this season.
 The decision, which puts aside the team's counter offer of $6.9 million, represents the largest amount ever given to a starting pitcher who went to arbitration.